mmikowski/hi_score/README.md

 ## Who needs TypeScript or Closure?
 These frameworks are incredibly complicated mechanisms to provide a level of type-safety to JS.
-But do you really need cede control of you JS project to these large DSLs to get most of the same benefit?
+But do you really need cede control of you JS project to these frameworks to get similar results?
 The answer is **absolutely not**.
 One can solve most JS type-casting issues in two simple steps:

 - Name your variables for type, and
-- Use `cast` methods to ensure type.
+- Use `cast` methods to enforce type.

 Let's see how this can be accomplished.